DE-mbecker/docker-taskd/README.md

 - `CLIENT_CERT_PATH` : (mounted) folder where client certificate and credentials will be stored
 - `TASKD_ORGANIZATION` : Default organisation when creating new user
 - `TASKD_USERNAME` : User name for the first user
+- `TASKD_HOSTNAME` : the hostname used in traefik router
+- `TASKD_SERVICE` : the service name used in traefik router

 ## Use your own certificate configuration file with swarm